 As a result this page is driving lots of organic search traffic in a really competitive legal niche.

-While this isn’t totally new – For the geekier marketing professional, Dr Pete has more examples, better research here, it is another example of Google evolving and becoming more intelligent in the way it answers our questions.
+While this isn’t totally new – For the geekier digital marketing professional, Dr Pete has more examples, better research here, it is another example of Google evolving and becoming more intelligent in the way it answers our questions.

 Publishing excellent content for your website will give you the best chance of seeing the same results for your business because you’re feeding Google’s machine learning beast the answers it so hungrily devours.